 Import Linter is a command line tool to check that you are following a self-imposed architecture within your Python project.
-It does this by analysing the imports between all the modules in one or more Python packages, and compares this against a set of rules that you provide in a configuration file.
+It does this by analysing the imports between all the modules in a Python package, and compares this against a set of rules that you provide in a configuration file.